ffavela/esets/README.md

 # esets

-The datastructure that nobody asked for is finally here.
+The datastructure that nobody asked for is finally here. (beta)

 ## What is it?
 (An informal introduction)